port-labs/port-docs/docs/platform-overview/plugins/plugins.md

 # Plugins

-Plugins are a way to enhance the content of your developer portal with different visualizations based on the data ingested into Port.
+Plugins enhance the content of your developer portal with different visualizations based on the data ingested into Port.

 These visualizations allow you to customize your developer portal by creating dashboards that provide insights for you and your developers.